 Technology is not graded on the A, B, C, D, F scale and does not impact a student’s grade point average.
 Each trimester features one learning assessment which students may retake until they pass.
 Tech class is graded primarily on participation and effort on the following scale:

 I: Improvement Needed.
 Student makes extremely poor use of classroom time.
 Behaviors may include visiting irrelevant websites, talking with friends, and disrupting the learning of others rather than working on class assignments.

 P: Progress Shown.
 Student effort and engagement is low with minimal progress towards standards.
 Students who do not pass the quiz after multiple retakes also receive this grade.

 M: Meets expectations.
 Student demonstrates a commitment to growth by participating in class and consistently working on class assignments.

 E: Exceeds Expectations: Student submits completed assignments for grading.
 Completed work consistently meets the assignment’s criteria for exceeding expectations.

 When reviewing grades in PowerSchool, ignore any points or percentages it displays for Tech Class.
 Just the E – M – P – I grade matters.

 Intro to Scratch

-We are now using special Scratch accounts and a Classroom page on the Scratch website to manage our work.
+We use special Scratch education accounts and a classroom page on the Scratch website to manage our work.
 These Scratch accounts are setup by students using an invitation URL provided by Mr. James in class.
 These accounts have student-specified passwords but do not have an associated email address.
 Shared projects are still publicly visible and students may interact with others on the Scratch website just like a regular account holder.
 As the teacher for the online classroom, Mr. James can reset passwords.